-Do you know that, unlike most Singaporeans, the Interstate Succession Act does not apply to Muslims in Singapore?
+Unlike most Singaporeans, the Interstate Succession Act does not apply to Muslims in Singapore.
 That means that the regular laws on asset handling of deceased is irrelevant to most Muslims.
 There is in fact another set of laws when it comes to Muslim inheritance, much like how certain laws on marriage, divorce and food applies to Muslims only.

 Muslim Inheritance Law: The Origin

 The law of inheritance stems from the verses of the Quran.
 There are at least three verses giving specific details on inheritance and shares.
 There are also plenty of hadith or Prophetic traditions that cover the laws of Muslim inheritance.

 In essence though, when a Muslim dies there are four duties which need to be performed.
 They are:

 - Paying debts of the deceased (there are many aspects to this debt, both financial and spiritual).

 - Determine the value / will of the deceased (which can only be a maximum of one third of the property).